 Robert joined the Liberal Party in 1976.
 He was President of the Forest Hill Young Liberals from 1986 to 1987, an Executive Member of the Victorian Young Liberal Movement in 1986 and Vice-Chairman of the Deakin Electorate Committee from 1986 to 1988.
-He has been a member of the Party’s Constitutional Committee from 1987 to 2018.
+He was also a member of the Party’s Constitutional Committee from 1987 to 2018.
 From December 2018 until August 2022, Robert was Acting President, and then State President, of the Liberal Party in Victoria.

-Robert is married with 2 children, and lives in Surrey Hills.
+Robert is married with adult 2 children, and lives in Surrey Hills.

 Here are links to the Parliament of Victoria’s Hansard search online with all of Robert’s speeches in Parliament for the periods shown:

 - 53rd Parliament (1996 – 1999)